Courage-1984/Dataset-Forge/docs/README_full.md

   - `pip install vulture pytest pytest-cov coverage pyan3 pyflakes`

 Review the actionable report and detailed results before submitting code or documentation changes.

+## 🛠️ Advanced: Utility Scripts (tools/)

+### Extending find_code_issues.py

+- The static analysis tool is modular and can be extended to add new checks or output formats.
+- To add a new analysis, define a new function and add it to the main() dispatcher.
+- Output files are overwritten on each run; see the script for extension points.
+- Review the actionable report and detailed results before submitting code or documentation changes.

+### Extending merge_docs.py

+- The documentation merging tool uses a configurable DOC_ORDER list to determine which files to merge and in what order.
+- To add a new documentation file, update DOC_ORDER and ensure navigation links are consistent.
+- The script parses headings to build a hierarchical Table of Contents.

+### Adding New Utility Scripts

+- All new user-facing scripts in tools/ must be documented in features.md and usage.md, and kept up to date.
+- Add troubleshooting entries for new scripts in troubleshooting.md as needed.

 ## ⚡ Caching System: Technical Details (NEW July 2025)